Ben has held a life-long interest in language and has a particular interest in the expressions, phrases, and idioms that contribute to it.

 So how is it then, that people for whom English is their first language might understand the meaning of idioms with comparative ease?
 There is evidence that children as young as five or six years of age start to understand these expressions.
 They become ingrained in our vocabulary and in the literature we read.
 We hear them repeated in the media, and they soon become second nature to us all.

-To be truly fluent in the English language, it is of great benefit to understand and learn the idiomatic expressions that litter the language.
+To be truly fluent in the English language, a person will significantly benefit from understanding the idiomatic expressions that litter the language.
 To finish, I have one last idiom for you:

 - Know the Ropes